engineyard/ey-docs/pages/issue-assets-rails31.md

         keep.nginx.conf

-    For information about keep files on Cloud, see [[Using keep files|configuration-keep-files]].
+    For information about keep files, see [[Using keep files|configuration-keep-files]].

 2. Edit the keep.nginx.conf file:
     Replace